Brief Definition of Aviation SMS for the Layman

 - they have to learn something new that may make them appear incompetent; or

-- they daily duties keep them so occupied, they don't have time to entertain another way of doing their jobs.
+- their daily duties keep them so occupied, they don't have time to entertain another way of doing their jobs.

 Related Aviation Safety Culture Articles